-- (a) Director means the City Manager or the City Manager's designee; - (b) Comprehensive Impact Fee Study 2019 Hercules Transportation Impact Fee Nexus Study is the report of that title dated February March 1221, 201901 prepared by DKS for the City of Hercules and Muni-Financial, and future additions and amendments or supplements to or replacements of that report, all of which are incorporated in this Article. - (c) Permit means a building or use permit authorizing the development of new floor area or a change from one land use category to another. - (d) Floor area means the gross floor area of a building or, if a building contains separate uses for which the fee is payable, the floor area of each of those uses.
+- (a) Director means the City Manager or the City Manager's designee; - (b) 2019 Hercules Transportation Impact Fee Nexus Study is the report of that title dated March 12, 2019 prepared by DKS for the City of Hercules, and future additions and amendments or supplements to or replacements of that report, all of which are incorporated in this Article.

+- (c) Permit means a building or use permit authorizing the development of new floor area or a change from one land use category to another. - (d) Floor area means the gross floor area of a building or, if a building contains separate uses for which the fee is payable, the floor area of each of those uses.
 It is determined by calculating the total combined floor area within the building's exterior walls or, in the case of a building containing more than one use, the area within the walls containing each separate use.
 Floor area includes the area of an addition where floor area is increased.
-Parking areas and exterior walkways are not included in this calculation. - (e) Improvements are the circulation transportation facilitysystem improvements in the City which are identified in the 2019 Hercules

-Transportation Impact Fee Nexus Study, the Hercules General Plan, and the Capital Improvements Program (CIP) and the Comprehensive Impact Fee Study.
-They include improvements to intersections improvements, roadways link improvements, freeway ramps, interchanges and traffic signals, pedestrian facilities, bicycle facilities, and transit facilities. - (f) Land uses referred to in this Article and in the resolution establishing fees are defined as follows: - (1) Single-family dwelling includes a one detached one single-family dwelling unit on a single parcel at densities less than sixper acre, excluding mobile homes. - (2) Multi-family dwelling means all attached single family dwellings such as apartments, town houses, condominiums, -duplexes, multiplexes, apartments, dormitories and the like, and mobile homes-or trailers.or and new accessory units that are either detached, created by an addition on an existing single family dwelling or created by converting tedsion of non-habitable space.
-Accessory dwelling units within the footprint of an existing dwelling unit's habitable space are not required to pay the fee.
+Parking areas and exterior walkways are not included in this calculation. - (e) Improvements are the transportation facility improvements in the City which are identified in the 2019 Hercules Transportation Impact Fee Nexus Study, the Hercules General Plan, and the Capital Improvements Program (CIP).
+They include improvements to intersections, roadways , freeway ramps, traffic signals, pedestrian facilities, bicycle facilities, and transit facilities. - (f) Land uses referred to in this Article and in the resolution establishing fees are defined as follows: - (1) Single-family dwelling includes one detached single-family dwelling unit on a single parcel. - (2) Multi-family dwelling means all attached dwellings such as apartments, town houses, condominiums, duplexes, multiplexes, and new accessory units that are either detached, created by an addition on an existing single family dwelling or created by converting non-habitable space.
+Accessory dwelling units within the footprint of an existing dwelling unit's habitable space are not required to pay the fee. - (3) Office includes facilities primarily used for professional (medical, legal, engineering, accounting), general commercial, financial, insurance and other offices which do not function primarily for walkin services, as well as uses with a similar impact on the services or facilities for which the fee is assessed. - (4) Retail includes facilities primarily engaged in the retail sales of goods or services to the general public or to small businesses.
+This category includes automobile dealers, non-fast food restaurants, hospitals, schools, colleges, banks, and uses with a similar impact on the services or facilities for which the fee is assessed.

-- (3) Office includes facilities primarily used for professional (medical, legal, engineering, accounting), general commercial, financial, insurance and other offices which do not function primarily for walkin services, as well as uses with a similar impact on the services or facilities for which the fee is assessed. - (4) Retail includes facilities primarily engaged in the retail sales of goods or services to the general public or to small businesses.
-This category includes automobile dealers, non-fast food restaurants, hospitals, schools, colleges, banks, and uses with a similar impact on the services or facilities for which the fee is assessed. - (5) Industrial includes facilities primarily engaged in manufacturing, processing and assembling goods, business and construction services, passenger and freight transportation, research and development and uses with a similar impact on the services or facilities for which the fee is assessed. - (6) Hotel includes buildings used for the overnight lodging of guests for less than 30 days and uses with a similar impact on traffic volume. - (7) Fast Food / Drive thru are generally those convenience food places that generate much higher traffic rates than other retail uses due to their high turnover. - (8) Fuel Station Pumps (excludes convenience store building) allocate fees bases on the traffic generation for fuel stations, as the fuel canopy square footage does not adequately capture the traffic impacts. - (7)(9) Other uses are uses not specifically set forth in subsections (a1) through (p8) above in accordance with the 2019 Hercules Transportation Impact Fee Nexus Study.
-(Ord.
-364 § 2 (part), 2001)
+- (5) Industrial includes facilities primarily engaged in manufacturing, processing and assembling goods, business and construction services, passenger and freight transportation, research and development and uses with a similar impact on the services or facilities for which the fee is assessed. - (6) Hotel includes buildings used for the overnight lodging of guests for less than 30 days and uses with a similar impact on traffic volume. - (7) Fast Food / Drive thru are generally those convenience food places that generate much higher traffic rates than other retail uses due to their high turnover. - (8) Fuel Station Pumps (excludes convenience store building) allocate fees bases on the traffic generation for fuel stations, as the fuel canopy square footage does not adequately capture the traffic impacts. - (9) Other uses are uses not specifically set forth in subsections (1) through (8) above in accordance with the 2019 Hercules Transportation Impact Fee Nexus Study.